Update: Changes to SIL provider requirements.

 SIL providers need to be connected to participants as a my provider.
 This must be done before providing support.
 It is done by a request for service in the my NDIS provider portal.

-An NDIA planner will place a request for service in the my NDIS provider portal.
+An NDIA planner will place the request for service in the my NDIS provider portal.
 You’ll be notified in the portal and can then accept the request for service.

 Accepting the request means you’ll be: